ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 2. Square the result from 1. and throw an error if odd
 3. Subtract 5 from the result of 2.

 Now let's write a set of functions that perform these operations, including generating errors.
-We'll use `Just` to return values and `Nothing` to return errors as is common with `Maybe`:
+We'll use `Just` to return values and `Nothing` to return errors in the canonical `Maybe` style:

 ```haskell
 a = \x -> if x<10 then Nothing else (Just (x-10))